lambang1/appveyor-website/src/docs/enterprise/running-builds-on-hyper-v.md

 * Create new VM in Hyper-V
     * There are no special requirements to VMs disk and memory size.
 It mostly depends on what your build process requires
+    * If you create Ubuntu VM use 1MB BlockSizeBytes for VMs VHDX.
+How to do that described in [Best Practices for running Linux on Hyper-V](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/best-practices-for-running-linux-on-hyper-v).
     * Ensure Virtual NIC is connected to existing **Virtual Switch** with outbound Internet access or to switch created in [Create Virtual Switch](/docs/enterprise/running-builds-on-hyper-v/#create-virtual-switch) step
     * Operating system should be Windows Server 2012 R2 or higher.
 It can be freshly installed OS, or existing VHD with pre-installed software